namhnguye/face-detection/README.md

 Pressing **q** will stop the program.
 \
 Make sure you have a camera for your computer.
+\
+If there are errors finding the path to the .xml file, you may need to change this: classifier = cv2.CascadeClassifier("./haarcascade_frontalface_default.xml")  to classifier = cv2.CascadeClassifier("the actual path to this file in your computer in the cv2 library, not this directory")

 The resources that helped me were:
 * [The OpenCV class list](https://docs.opencv.org/4.7.0/annotated.html)